While it’s nothing new to splurge on footwear, the most expensive shoes in the world can cost millions.

 4. Stuart Weitzman Rita Hayworth Heel

-While the American shoe designer has a number of ultra-luxe million-dollar shoes, the most expensive pair is the Rita Hayworth Heel coming in at $3 million.
-The shoe exudes ultimate Hollywood glamour as it’s adorned with earrings made of diamonds, rubies and sapphires worn by silver screen starlet Rita Hayworth.
+While the Stuart Weitzman has a number of ultra-luxe million-dollar shoes, the most expensive shoes from the American designer are the Rita Hayworth Heel coming in at $3 million.
+The shoe exudes Hollywood glamour as it’s adorned with earrings made of diamonds, rubies and sapphires worn by silver screen starlet Rita Hayworth.
 But these shoes aren’t for sale; the pair belongs to Hayworth’s daughter, Princess Yasmin Aga Khan.

 3. Harry Winston Ruby Slippers

-While the original pairs of ruby red shoes were covered in red sequins, this pair is far more opulent.
+While the original pairs of ruby red shoes were covered in red sequins, this pair is far more opulent and expensive.
 In 1989, Harry Winston’s son Ronald Wilson wanted to pay tribute to the 50th anniversary of “The Wizard of Oz.”
 After two months of placing 4,600 rubies on the slippers, the House of Harry Winston debuted its own rendition of the iconic shoe.
 The pair features 1,350 carats of rubies and 50 carats of diamonds; it’s valued at $3.01 million, coming in at No. 3 in our Most Expensive Shoes list.

 2. Debbie Wingham Heels

 British designer Debbie Wingham unveiled these ultra-luxe stilettos in 2017.
 The second pair of most expensive shoes were commissioned by an unnamed family in Dubai, U.A.E, for a birthday and is meant to resemble a cake.
 Her creation was a collaboration between herself and Chris Campbell, a contemporary artist based in Florida.
 The heels are loaded with precious gems including three-carat rare pink diamonds and one-carat blue diamonds, which alone cost over $128,000.